 Strengthening the educational requirements for prospective RCICs

-The two-term, nine-course program started online in January 2021.
+The three-term, nine-course program started online in January 2021.

 |Université de Montréal – additional information about the Graduate Diploma Program https://admission.umontreal.ca/programmes/dess-en-reglementation-canadienne-et-quebecoise-de-limmigration/presentation/ (in French only)